Looking for a peaceful place to sit and enjoy a beautiful view in Seattle?

 📍211 W Highland Dr

-This park is not as well-known as Kerry Park, but it should be.
+This park is not as well-known as Kerry Park; consider it a hidden gem.
 Located in the quiet Magnolia neighborhood, Ella Bailey Park will surprise you with its cinematic view of the Seattle skyline and Mount Rainier.
 As a bonus, there’s much more to do at this park—especially if you have little ones with you.
 You can make use of the playground, picnic tables, and a walking pathway that many like to use for riding bikes and skateboards.

 📍2601 W Smith St

-Gasworks Park is one of those Seattle spots that should not be missed.
+Gas Works Park is one of those iconic Seattle spots that should not be missed.
 Its grassy slopes can get quite crowded in the spring and summer months but it offers a stunning view year-round.
 Go there just before sunset and watch the city light up across Lake Union.

 We recommend: packing your own picnic lunch to enjoy at the park, and then strolling over to nearby Pablo y Pablo for happy hour margaritas and tacos.
-You can also go sit outside at Fremont Brewing’s Urban Beer Garden and enjoy a few beers.
+You can also go sit outside at the newly-opened Gasworks Brewing and enjoy a few beers.

 📍2101 N Northlake Way